jundalisay/superblist/content/en/research/hegel/science/intro-2.md

 ---
 title: "The Divisions of Logic"
 weight: 6
-description: "Science of Logic"
+description: "People say that logic has 2 main parts -- The theory of elements and Methodology"
 image: /covers/science.png
+author: Hegel
 ---

-§ 64
+§ 64-65

 <!-- In conformity with this method, I would point out that the divisions and headings of the books, sections and chapters given in this work as well as the explanations associated with them, are made to facilitate a preliminary survey and strictly are only of historical value.  -->

 <!-- They do not belong to the content and body of the science but are compilations of an external reflection which has already run through the whole of the exposition and consequently knows and indicates in advance the sequence of its moments before these are brought forward by the subject matter itself. -->

-§ 65

 <!-- Similarly in the other sciences, such preliminary definitions and divisions are in themselves nothing else but such external indications; but even within the particular science they are not raised above this status.  -->